tamunoWoks/database_systems/db users & admins.md

 ### Database Administrator:
 One of the main reasons for using DBMSs is to have central control of both the data and the programs that access those data.
 A person who has such central control over the system is called a **Database administrator (DBA)**, and the functions of a DBA include:
   - **Schema definition:** The DBA creates the original database schema by executing a set of data definition statements in the DDL.
+  - **Storage structure and access-method definition:** The DBA may specify some parameters pertaining to the physical organization of the data and the indices to be created.